moagrius/TileView/README.md

   super.onCreate( savedInstanceState );
   TileView tileView = new TileView( this );
   tileView.setSize( 2000, 3000 );  // the original size of the untiled image
-  tileView.addDetailLevel( 1f, "tile-%col%-%row%.png");
+  tileView.addDetailLevel( 1f, "tile-%d-%d.png");
   setContentView( tileView );
 }
 ```
 That's it.
-You should have a tiled image that only renders the pieces of the image that are
-within the current viewport, and pans and zooms with gestures.
+You should have a tiled image that only renders the pieces of the image that are within the current viewport, and pans and zooms with gestures.

 ###Basics

+####DetailLevels

+A TileView instance can have any number of detail levels, which is a single image made up of many tiles.
+These tiles are positioned appropriately to show the portion of the image that the device's viewport is displayed - other tiles are recyled (and their memory freed) as they move out of the visible area.
+Detail levels often showing the same content at different magnifications, but may show different details as well - for example, a detail level showing a larger area will probably label features differently than a detail level showing a smaller area (imagine a TileView representing the United States may show the Rocky Mountains at a very low detail level, while a higher detail level may show individual streets or addresses.

+Each detail level is passed a float value, indicating the scale value that it represents (e.g., a detail level passed 0.5f scale would be displayed when the TileView was zoomed out by 50%).
+Additionally, each detail level is passed an aribtrary data object that is attached to each tile and can provide instructions on how to generate the tile's bitmap.

+####Tiles

+A Tile is a class instance that represents a Bitmap which is a portion of the total image.
+Each Tile provides position information, and methods to manage the Bitmap, and is also passed to the TileView's `BitmapProvider` implementation, which is how individual bitmaps are generated.

+Each TileView uses a `BitmapProvider` implementation to generate tile bitmaps.
+The interface defines a single method: `public Bitmap getBitmap( Tile tile, Context context );`.
+This method is called each time a bitmap is required, and has access to the Tile instance for that position and detail level, and a Context object to access system resources.
+The `BitmapProvider` implementation can generate the bitmap in any way it chooses - assets, resources, http requests, dynamically drawn, SVG, decoded regions, etc.  The default implementation, `BitmapProviderAssets`, parses a String (the data object passed to the DetailLevel) and returns a bitmap found by file name in the app's assets directory.

 ####Markers

 A marker is just a View - any type of View - TextView, ImageView, RelativeLayout, whatever.
-A marker
-does not scale, but it's position updates as the TileView scales, so it's always attached to the
+A marker does not scale, but it's position updates as the TileView scales, so it's always attached to the original position.
-original position.
 Markers are always laid as as if passed WRAP_CONTENT on both axes.
-Markers can have anchor points supplied, which are applied to width and height
-as offsets - to have a marker center horizontally to a point, and align at the bottom edge (like
-a typical map pin would do), you'd pass -0.5f and -1.0f (thus, left position is offset by half the
-width, and top is offset by the full height).
+Markers can have anchor points supplied, which are applied to width and height as offsets - to have a marker center horizontally to a point, and align at the bottom edge (like a typical map pin would do), you'd pass -0.5f and -1.0f (thus, left position is offset by half the width, and top is offset by the full height).

-Markers can have traditional touch handlers, like `View.OnClickListener`, but these usually consume
-the event, so a drag operation might be interrupted when a user's finger crossed a marker View
-that had a consuming listener.
-Instead, consider `TileView.setMarkerTapListener`, which will
-react when a marker is tapped but will not consume the event.
+Markers can have traditional touch handlers, like `View.OnClickListener`, but these usually consume the event, so a drag operation might be interrupted when a user's finger crossed a marker View that had a consuming listener.
+Instead, consider `TileView.setMarkerTapListener`, which will react when a marker is tapped but will not consume the event.

 To use a View as a marker:
 ```